 This quiet Upstate park is most known for its’ namesake mountain, 3000 foot Table Rock which serves as a picturesque backdrop for all hikes.
 Avid hikers come from all over to complete the challenging trek up Table Rock.
 However, you do not have to get as rugged to enjoy the beauty of this park.

 Consider embarking upon the serene and relaxing 2 mile Carrick Creek trail.
-This heavily forested trail which meanders through oak-hickory and hemlock features tranquil views of small creeks and waterfalls.
-Views are even more enchanting come fall when a burst of color fills the forest.
+This heavily forested trail meanders through oak-hickory and hemlock forest and features tranquil views of small creeks and waterfalls.
+Views are even more enchanting come fall when a burst of color paints the forest.
 The beautiful scenery and isolated setting makes this park a dream for leaf peepers and nature buffs.
 Bonus – If you are coming from Greenville, the scenery along Hwy 11 is equally incredible.

 The beautiful mica embedded in the rocks adds another touch of beauty on sunny days.
 During the fall, the forest is alive with beautiful colors.
 If you are lucky you may get to see a glimpse of bright foliage surrounding the falls.

 This small free non-profit garden is a must visit by any first timer visiting Asheville.
 Take a lovely stroll and enjoy the natural plant life of the Southern Appalachia area.
 The garden has been in operation for almost 60 years and now houses 600 native plants.
 A few rare/endangered highlights include Oconee Bells, Swamp Pink, and Broad-leaved Coreopsis.